VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## Prometheus staleness markers

 Starting from [v1.64.0](https://docs.victoriametrics.com/CHANGELOG.html#v1640), `vmagent` sends [Prometheus staleness markers](https://www.robustperception.io/staleness-and-promql) for scraped metrics when the scrape target is removed from the list of targets.
-Prometheus staleness markers aren't sent in [stream parsing mode](#stream-parsing-mode) or if `-promscrape.disableStaleMarkers` command-line is set.
+Prometheus staleness markers aren't sent in [stream parsing mode](#stream-parsing-mode) or if `-promscrape.noStaleMarkers` command-line is set.

 ## Stream parsing mode